Best testing strategies in a Microservice architecture

 A unit test exercises the smallest piece of testable software in the application to determine whether it behaves as expected.

 Unit tests are typically written at the class level or around a small group of related classes.
-The smaller the unit under test, the easier it is to express the behavior using a unit test.
-With unit testing, you see an essential distinction based on whether or not the unit under test is isolated from its collaborators.
+The smaller the unit under test, the easier it is to express the behaviour using a unit test.
+With unit testing, you see an important distinction based on whether or not the unit under test is isolated from its collaborators.

 Integration Testing

-An integration test verifies the communication paths and interactions between the modules and their dependencies.
+An integration test verifies the communication paths and interactions between the modules and between their dependencies.

-Integration tests collect modules and test them as a subsystem to verify that they collaborate as intended to achieve some larger behavior.
-Examples of module integration tests demonstrate the communication between Repositories and service Layer, Service Layer and resources, etc. Integration test examples for external dependencies include the tests between data stores, caches, and other microservices.
+Integration tests collect modules together and test them as a subsystem in order to verify that they collaborate as intended to achieve some larger piece of behaviour.
+Example of integration tests between modules are tests verifying the communication between Repositories & Service Layer, Service Layer & Resources, etc. Integration test examples for external dependencies include the tests between data stores, caches, and other microservices.

-You often write an extended version of your unit tests on the internal modules and start calling them Integration Tests.
+You often end up writing an extended version of your unit tests on the internal modules and start calling them as Integration Tests.
 Thus, it is a good idea to delegate the job of writing automated integration tests to your developers because it is easy for them to use the existing unit test frameworks to extend for Integration Tests.
-It needs them to use the actual instances of the internal modules involved (Ex: API Resources, Service Layer, DBs, and Message Queues, etc.).
-Testers can choose to do this activity provided the infrastructure team is ready to give you an integration environment with all the actual dependencies deployed.
+It needs them using the real instances of the internal modules involved (Ex: API Resources, Service Layer, DBs, and Message Queues, etc.).
+Testers can choose to do this activity provided the infrastructure team is ready to give you an integration environment with all the real dependencies deployed.

-Write just a handful of test cases in both cases; do not automate an exhaustive list, as other testing types will cover the complete functional testing (Component Tests).
-These tests should act like a health check activity between the integration layers with a small test suite size.
+In both cases, write just a handful of test cases, do not automate an exhaustive list as the complete functional testing will be covered by other testing types (Component Tests).
+These tests should just act like a health check activity between the integration layers with a small test suite size.

-With Unit and Integration Testing, you can gain confidence in the quality of the internal modules that make up the microservice.
-However, you cannot guarantee that the microservice works together to satisfy the business requirements.
+With Unit and Integration Testing, you can gain confidence on the quality of the internal modules that make up the microservice, but you cannot guarantee that the microservice works together as a whole to satisfy the business requirements.
 You must end-to-end test the integrated microservice by isolating it from external dependencies and other collaborating microservices.

-A component test verifies the end-to-end functionality of the given microservice in isolation by replacing its dependencies with test doubles and mock services.
+A component test verifies the end-to-end functionality of the given microservice in isolation by replacing its dependencies by test doubles and/or mock services.

 In a microservice architecture, the components are the services themselves.
-By writing tests at this granularity, the contract of the API is driven through tests from a consumer’s perspective.
-Isolation of the service is achieved by replacing external collaborators with test doubles and using internal API endpoints to probe or configure the service.
+By writing tests at this granularity, the contract of the API is driven through tests from the perspective of a consumer.
+Isolation of the service is achieved by replacing external collaborators with test doubles and by using internal API endpoints to probe or configure the service.

-The above microservice diagram shows that component tests focus on one microservice at a time.
+Referring to the above microservice diagram, component tests focus on one microservice at a time.
 For example, testing Microservice A in isolation, and then B, and then C, and so on.
-If Microservice A collaborates closely with Microservice B and you want to test Microservice A in isolation, then you would replace Microservice B with a mock service, integrate it with Microservice A, and try it end-to-end.
+If Microservice A closely collaborates with Microservice B and you want to test Microservice A in isolation, then you would replace Microservice B with a mock service, integrate the mock with Microservice A, and then test it end-to-end.

-Testing such components in isolation provides many benefits:
+Testing such components in isolation provides a number of benefits:

-• Limiting the scope to a single component makes it possible to thoroughly perform an acceptance test for the behaviour encapsulated by that component while maintaining tests to execute more quickly.
+• By limiting the scope to a single component, it is possible to thoroughly perform an acceptance test for the behaviour encapsulated by that component whilst maintaining tests to execute more quickly.

 QA team is expected to define the coverage, write test scenarios, and automate them all.
-You can use standard API testing tools such as SoapUI, ReadyAPI, REST-assured, and HTTP Client.
+You can use any of the common API testing tools such as SoapUI, ReadyAPI, REST-assuredand HTTP Client.
 You can see this as a typical web service testing.
-This involves extensive mock services to replace the dependencies to test microservices in isolation.
-Wiremock, MockLab, MockableIO, and ServiceV are a few examples.
+This involves an extensive use of mock services to replace the dependencies to test microservice in isolation.
+Wiremock, MockLab, MockableIO, ServiceV are few examples.

 Contract Testing

-With Unit, Integration, and Component Testing Microservices, you can achieve high coverage of modules that make up the microservice.
-However, the quality of the complete solution is not assured unless your tests cover all the microservices working together.
+With Unit, Integration, and Component Testing, you can achieve high coverage of modules that make up the microservice.
+But the quality of the complete solution is not assured unless your tests cover all the microservices working together.
 Contract Testing of external dependencies and end-to-end testing of the whole system help provide this.

-A contract Test is a test at the boundary of an external service verifying that it meets the contract expected by the consuming service.
+Contract Test is a test at the boundary of an external service verifying that it meets the contract expected by consuming service.

 If two microservices or a microservice and its dependent services are collaborating, then there forms a contract between them.
-Suppose Microservice A and B are collaborating where Service A interacts with Service B by sending/seeking some data and Service B is responding to Service A for all its incoming requests.
-In that case, there forms a contract between Service A and B. Here, Service A is known as the consumer, and Service B as a provider.
+If Microservice A and B are collaborating where Service A interacts with Service B by sending/seeking some data and Service B is responding to Service A for all its incoming requests, then there forms a contract between Service A and B. Here, Service A is known as a consumer and Service B as provider.

 Contract testing takes place in two steps: